music-assistant/server/DEVELOPMENT.md

 | multi_instances | Whether multiple instances of the configuration are supported, e.g. multiple user accounts for Spotify | boolean |

 \* These `config_entries` are used to automatically generate the settings page for the provider in the front-end.
 The values can be obtained via `self.config.get_value(key)`.

-**Creating the provider**

-Create a file called `__init__.py` inside the folder of your provider.
-This file will contain the logic for the provider.
-All Music Providers must inherit from the [`MusicProvider`](./music_assistant/server/models/music_provider.py) base class and override the necessary functions where applicable.
-A few things to note:
-* The `setup()` function is called by Music Assistant upon initialization of the provider.
-It gives you the opportunity the prepare the provider for usage.
-For example, logging in a user or obtaining a token can be done in this function.
-* A provider should let Music Assistant know which [`ProviderFeatures`](./music_assistant/common/models/enums.py) it supports by implementing the property `supported_features`, which returns a list of `ProviderFeatures`.
-* Music Assistant support multiple ways to playback music:
-    1. Raw bytes, see the [Spotify](./music_assistant/server/providers/spotify/__init__.py) provider as an example
-    2. Direct URL, see the [Youtube Music](.//music_assistant/server/providers/ytmusic/__init__.py) provider as an example

-## ▶️ Building your own Player Provider
-Will follow soon™

-## 💽 Building your own Metadata Provider
-Will follow soon™

-## 🔌 Building your own Plugin Provider
-Will follow soon™